kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 ### other stuff
 - star rating shenanigans: https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_star_rating

+#### if you want to set up a psql db for fly.io, NB!
+You'll need a utf-8-based db instead of the default sql_ASCII-based db!
+Before connecting the app to the db-app, (1) connect to the db-app (2) create a psql db with utf-8 encoding (3) ONLY THEN connect to that db specifically.
+Otherwise you might have ascii-unrecognized characters in your db, such as é (café) or @ (all the user emails)

-### requirements.txt contents (i.e., dependencies)
+#### requirements.txt contents (i.e., dependencies)
-- after git cloning onto your computer, run 'pip install requirement.txt' to install all the dependencies
+- after git cloning onto your computer, run 'pip install requirements.txt' to install all the dependencies
 - (((whenever a new 'pip install \[x\]' is done, run pip freeze > requirements.txt to update this dependency list to include \[x\] also)))
 - list of requirements:
 * Flask: for web dev with Python: Python micro web dev environment